econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 +++ { "part": "abstract" }

-%% MNW: I'm not sure about this abstract framing.
-Is the lifecycle model frequently taught in "introductory economics class"?
-Even if it is, a "narrative style" isn't typical in an abstract.
-Tell the reader what the paper does, and get to it fast.

 The 'life cycle model' of optimal saving for retirement is familiar to anyone who has taken an introductory economics class.
 When hiring a financial advisor, such people probably think the advisor's job is just to tailor optimal life-cycle-model choices to their particular circumstances.
 But academics and advisors know that the advice about both saving and portfolio choice provided by standard academic life-cycle models is deeply problematic -- for example, most such models imply that retirees should plan to run their wealth down to zero or some small amount and then (optimally!) live pension-check to pension-check (at least approximately).